matt-goldman/Maui.Plugins.PageResolver/README.md

 # Getting Started

-Check out the for full instructions on [using PageResolver](https://github.com/matt-goldman/Maui.Plugins.PageResolver/wiki/Using-the-PageResolver) and [using auto-dependency registration](https://github.com/matt-goldman/Maui.Plugins.PageResolver/wiki/Using-Auto-registration-(experimental)).
+Check out the for full instructions in the wiki on [using PageResolver](https://github.com/matt-goldman/Maui.Plugins.PageResolver/wiki/Using-the-PageResolver) and [using auto-dependency registration](https://github.com/matt-goldman/Maui.Plugins.PageResolver/wiki/Using-Auto-registration-(experimental)).

 # Notes